 Related parties include the Board of Directors, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
 In accordance with IAS 24, key management personnel are those having authority and responsibility for planning, directing and controlling the activities of the Corporation, directly or indirectly, including any directors (executive and non-executive) of the Corporation.
-The remuneration of key management and directors of the Corporation, either directly or through entities controlled by them, (net of applicable taxes) in the form of consulting fees totaled \$78,504 during the nine months ending December 31, 2014, including \$36,000 for the quarter ending December 31, 2014.
-Specifically, fees were incurred for Ruben Shiffman (Executive Chairman) in the amount of \$36,504 over the nine months including \$15,000 over the final quarter, for Jesper Kofoed (CEO) in the amount of \$30,000 over the nine months including \$6,000 for the quarter.
+The remuneration of key management and directors of the Corporation, either directly or through entities controlled by them, (net of applicable taxes) in the form of consulting fees totaled \$120,504 during the year ending March 31, 2015, including \$46,000 for the quarter ending March 31, 2015.
+Specifically, expenses were incurred fees for Ruben Shiffman (Executive Chairman) in the amount of \$51,504 over the year (\$15,000 over the fourth quarter), for Jesper Kofoed (CEO) in the amount of \$55,000 over the year (\$25,000 over the fourth quarter) and for Dennis Waddington (CFO) in the amount of \$14,000 over the year (\$6,000 over the fourth quarter).

-At December 31, 2014, \$10,733 is included in "Accounts payable and Accrued liabilities" owing to two officers of the Corporation (Shiffman and Waddington) (March 31, 2014 - \$nil) for fees, taxes and/or reimbursable expenses.
-This amount is unsecured, non-interest-bearing and due on demand.
-Also at December 31, two officers of the Corporation (Shiffman and Kofoed) have expense advances outstanding amounting to \$8,084 in total related to their ongoing operational activities for the Corporation.
+At March 31, 2015, \$14,062 is included in "Accounts payable and Accrued liabilities" owing to officers of the Corporation, made of \$6,780 owing to CFO Dennis Waddington (2014 - \$nil) for fees, \$3,671 owing to Executive Chairman Ruben Shiffman for reimbursable expenses and \$3,611 owing to CEO Jesper Kofoed for reimbursable expenses.
+Also at March 31, two officers of the Corporation (Shiffman and Kofoed) have expense advances outstanding amounting to \$25,381 in total related to their pending reimbursement claims for costs incurred by them for the Corporation's ongoing operational activities.
+These amounts are all unsecured, non-interest-bearing and due on demand.